shilangyu/uni-notes/masters/concurrent_computing/registers.md

 ### lemma 2

 Given a bivalent configuration, there exists an arbitrarily long sequence of steps that lead to a bivalent configuration.

+## universality

+A type T is **universal** if together with other registers instance of T can be used to provide a wait-free linearizable implementation of any other type.

+### consensus number

+A construction has consensus number $n$ if that construction can solve consensus for $n$ processes, but not for $n+1$.

+- Compare&Swap has consensus number $\infty$
+- Test&Set has consensus number $2$
+- Register has consensus number $1$